Course Review6 min readUpdated March 2026

 2026 Green Fees

 Buggy €43 for 18 holes.
 Club hire €40.
-The course is public and openly bookable — no member access required.
-Book in advance in peak season; the DP World Tour history draws visitors who know what they're coming for.
+The course is public and openly bookable - no member access required.
+Book in advance in peak season; the DP World Tour history draws visitors who know what they are coming for.

 Verdict

-If you're driving the ball well and want to feel good about it, play Santa Ponsa 1.
-If you're between Son Gual and Alcanada for a serious day and want something that contrasts both — more open, more confidence-building, with proper European Tour history attached — this is the course.
+If you're driving the ball well and want to enjoy it, play Santa Ponsa 1.
+If you're choosing between Son Gual and Alcanada for a serious day and want something more open, with proper European Tour history behind it, this is the one.
 The par-3s will keep you honest.
-The rest of the round will give you something back.
+The rest of the round tends to give you something back.

 Want to play Santa Ponsa 1 as part of a Mallorca golf day?
 I can arrange it.